 What?
 Happened in the New Era

-Since their 2018 debut, they have released one album, one EP, nine singles, five musical collaborations, and thirteen music videos.
-They've headlined seven live concerts, four online ones, and two hybrid concerts, and their own world tour.
+Since their 2018 debut, they have released 1 album, 2 EPs, 9 singles, 5 musical collaborations, and 15 music videos.
+They've headlined countless live concerts, 4 online ones, 3 hybrid concerts, and 2 world tours.
 As relative newcomers to the music scene, their growing portfolio of work and an impressive tally of awards are matched by few other groups, P-Pop or otherwise.
 They've set standards and broken records, proudly owning their titles as the first Filipino group to enter a Billboard chart and the first Southeast Asian act ever nominated for a Billboard Music Award.
-Though they are just getting started, SB19 is poised to achieve that now-not-so-impossible dream of world domination, and P-Pop has a bright future ahead.
+With their newest business venture, 1Z Entertainment, SB19 is poised to achieve that now-not-so-impossible dream of world domination, and P-Pop has a bright future ahead.